childs hands holding a chalk drawing of the world

 Teaching Climate Science Principles

 An understanding of Earth's climate system, including the natural and human-created factors that affect it, is vital for communities working to mitigate the impacts of climate change seen today and in the future.
-The National Oceanic and Atmospheric Association (NOAA) has developed the 7 Essential Principles of Climate Science to provide a framework for teaching the science behind climate change.
+The National Oceanic and Atmospheric Administration (NOAA) has developed the 7 Essential Principles of Climate Science to provide a framework for teaching the science behind climate change.
+Check out this learning sequence to support your teaching about climate topics.

 Several states have adopted climate change standards as a required part of their science curriculum (New Jersey, Washington, Colorado).
 The Colorado Seal of Climate Literacy is awarded to graduating students who demonstrate a mastery of climate science principles and who have completed an experiential learning project.